kubeflow/website/content/en/docs/distributions/charmed/install-kubeflow.md

 For more documentation visit [Charmed Kubeflow docs](https://charmed-kubeflow.io/docs)

 #### Having issues?

-If you face any difficulties following these instructions, please create an issue [here](https://github.com/juju-solutions/bundle-kubeflow/issues).
+If you have any issues or questions, feel free to create a GitHub issue [here](https://github.com/juju-solutions/bundle-kubeflow/issues).